Powerful inaction, conspicuous absence, bountiful void

 Let things grow

 I used to have a place of mine.
 The custom, as I know it, requires a man to plant a tree to take possession of his land.
 I did, I planted several but it did not feel to be the real thing.
-My legitimate tree became a minute oak which was there already among the weed, a bastard certain to be mowed with them.
+I chose as my legitimate tree a minute oak shoot which was already there, struggling among the weed, a bastard certain to be mowed with them.
 I did not plant it but I did chose to let it live.
-Last time I was there, the tall oak tree was higher than the house.
+Last time I was there, the tall oak tree was prosperous, mature, well higher than the house.
+It will prosper as long as I live.

 *

-You remember the old Zen story so known, that everybody believes to understand it: The old master serves tea to his guest who came to learn everything from him, quickly if possible.
+You remember the old Zen story so known, that everybody believes to understand it: The old master serves tea to his guest who came to get answers and learn everything from him, quickly if possible.
 He pours the warm fragrant brew into the cup and goes on, to the brim and beyond, so that the cup overflows.
 The guest taken aback by such senile clumsiness exclaims: “Enough, Master, the cup is full!"
-“Indeed it is,” smiles the old man, “your cup is full; into a full cup you cannot add even a drop.
+“Indeed it is,” smiles the old man, “your cup is full; into a full cup you cannot add usefully even a drop.
 You are full of your knowledge.
 To learn, you must first empty your cup.
-Speak!
-Teach me what you know!”
+Speak then!
+Teach me what you know!
+I will listen.”
 [14]

 Examine also deeper this charmingly Socratic thought I learned from R.H.
-Blyth, who was dedicating one of his scholarly treasuries “to Suzuki Daisetz who taught me all that I don’t know” [15].
+Blyth, an Orientalist who was dedicating one of his scholarly treasuries “to Suzuki Daisetz who taught me all that I don’t know” [15].
 See the positive value of bringing about people to find out what they ignore?
-This is what Socrates did, emptying the cup; he made people aware that they knew little or nothing where they thought they knew it all, so that they grew wiser and able at last to learn.
+And to live augmented with the awareness of their many things ignored?
+This is what Socrates did, emptying the cup; he made people aware that they knew little or nothing where they thought they knew it all, able to confess ignorance, so that they grew wiser and able at last to learn, .

 *